Mental Health Parity Resources

 The purpose of this model legislation is to facilitate implementation and enforcement of the Mental Health Parity and Addiction Equity Act (MHPAEA) and strengthen parity provisions within state law.
 Each section of this model legislation targets critical areas that must be addressed to ensure that coverage for mental health conditions and substance use disorders is equal to coverage for other medical conditions.

-The “Six-Step” Parity Compliance Guide for Non-Quantitative Treatment Limitation (NQTL) Requirements Kennedy Forum Issue Brief (September 2017)
+The “Six-Step” Parity Compliance Guide for Non-Quantitative Treatment Limitation (NQTL) Requirements Kennedy Forum Issue Brief (September 2017) tools to determine if a plan or issuer is in compliance with the nonquantitative treatment limitation (NQTL) requirements specified in the final regulations of the MHPAEA.

 Model Parity Legislation